Measure Values and Measure Names

 The Data pane always contains a number of fields that do not come from your original data, two of which are Measure Values and Measure Names.
+Tableau automatically creates these fields so that you can build certain types of views that involve multiple measures.

 The Measure Values field always appears at the bottom of the Measures area in the Data pane and contains all the measures in your data, collected into a single field with continuous values.
+Drag individual measure fields out of the Measure Values card to remove them from the view.

 The Measure Names field always appears at the bottom of the Dimensions area in the Data pane and contains the names of all measures in your data, collected into a single field with discrete values.